SegersIan/knowledge-base/it-strategy/platform-strategy/index.md

 * A critical success factor for platforms is defining which aspectsc an be harmonized and which ones must be kept variable.
 * A good platform takes a step in the background of the participant to participant interaction.
-* How users acces your platform is at least as important as what's inside.
+* How users access your platform is at least as important as what's inside.

 ## Part I : Understanding platforms